 A gift like this is likely to be less expensive than flowers, feel more special and last a lot longer.

-Bench tribute or plaque
+Memorial bench or plaque

 Something like a memorial bench or plaque can be a wonderful long-lasting tribute to a lost loved one.

-It doesn’t have to be a lot of money, any amount can feel like your loved one is leaving an important and helpful legacy.
+It doesn't have to be a lot of money, any amount raised can feel like your loved one is leaving an important and helpful legacy.

 In the aftermath of a bereavement, people may struggle to look after themselves properly.